thleima/react-trekbag/README.md

-## Trekbag - _Prepare your bags for a trip_
+## Trekbag - Prepare your bags for a trip

-App dev with React
+dev with React

 ## Packages :

-react-select
-zustand
+react-select zustand

-## Features :
+## Special feature :

-### App Component :

-1. _commented_ -- LocalStorage with useEffect and useState
-2. Header : exemple of children architecture to avoid prop drilling

-### ItemList Component :

-1. Sorting with react-select
-2. useMemo hooks to improve performance regarding element's sorting

-### General :

-1. Re-usable general component throughout the app, such as Button, Counter, Empty View
-2. Zustand persist store
+In this project that looks like a To do List, I used the Zustand library to handle a simple store